-B. Use of Surface
+C. Use of Surface

-- 1. Brushstrokes in paintings - a) The colors are smooth and blended; the viewer cannot distinguish the way that the artist applied the paint. - b) The colors are almost separated; the viewer can see the brushstrokes the artist used to apply the paint. - 2.
-Textures in sculpture - a) The surface of the sculpture is very smooth and rounded; the viewer cannot see the marks of the artist's tools. - b) The surface of the sculpture is rough; the viewer can see the marks the artist made as they carved the wood, stone or clay.
+- 1. Brushstrokes in paintings - a) Colors: smooth and blended; cannot distinguish how paint applied. - b) Colors: almost separated; individual brushstrokes easy to see. - 2.
+Textures in sculpture - a) Surface: very smooth and rounded; cannot see the marks of the tools. - b) Surface: rough; can see the marks made in carved wood, stone or clay.

-C. Use of Details
+D. Use of Details

-- 1. Simple, geometric shapes; there are no folds or complex shapes in clothing; few details in grass, trees, fur, etc. - 2.
-There are some details shown in clothing and objects, giving an idea of how things are made or helping distinguish the type of tree or object. - 3.
+- 1. Simple, geometric shapes there are no folds or complex shapes in clothing; few details in grass, trees, fur, etc. - 2.
+Some details in clothing and objects have an idea of how things are made or help distinguish the type of tree or object. - 3.
 Highly detailed it is nearly like a photograph, showing every small fold of clothing, edge of leaf, change in color in a person or object. - 4.
 Decorative detailed patterns often multi-colored are shown in clothing or other surfaces

-D. Use of Perspective
+E. Use of Perspective

 - 1. Linear lines of buildings, roads, and other objects appear to come together (converge) at a single point on the horizon. - 2.
 Atmospheric the artist uses color changes to show what is near to the viewer (darker colors) and what is far away (lighter colors). - 3.
-Visual the artist uses the size of the object to show what is near (large) and what is far away (small). - 4.
+Visual the artist uses the size of the object to show what is near (large) and what is far away (small) or overlaps people or objects, showing what is in front and what is behind. - 4.
 No perspective there is no sense of depth; everything looks flat